The increase in value of a property as a result of changes in the market conditions.

-Rules and regulation governing the property, contained in its Title deeds or Lease.
+Rules and regulations governing the property, are contained in its Title deeds or Lease.

-The procedure by which a check is made on the credit history of an applicant, usually conducted by one of the large dedicated credit rating agencies.
-The check will reveal history of credit card repayments, outstanding debts, arrears and county Court judgements.
+The procedure by which a check is made on the credit history of an applicant, is usually conducted by one of the large dedicated credit rating agencies.
+The check will reveal the history of credit card repayments, outstanding debts, arrears, and county court judgments.

-Legal documents proving ownership, generally held by the mortgage lender.
+Legal documents proving ownership, are generally held by the mortgage lender.